 One thing is for certain: HALBA’s commitment to sustainability has been pioneering from its very inception, and it will continue to grow and improve.

-«We don't do strawberries for Christmas», Andreas Hasler comments. «I buy seasonal, organic products from Coop or from my neighbourhood organic farm whenever I can.» Andreas Hasler has been the CEO of HALBA since 2019.
+«There’s no strawberries in my household at Christmas», Andreas Hasler comments. «I buy seasonal, organic products from Coop or from my neighbourhood organic farm whenever I can».
+Andreas Hasler has been the CEO of HALBA since 2019.

 «Thanks to a community permaculture garden right on my doorstep, I have organic vegetables all year round», says Petra Heid.
 Petra Heid has been the Head of Sustainability at HALBA since 2015.
 To her, sustainability is more than a professional interest.
 Her culinary garden on Lake Constance ensures her seasonal self-sufficiency and protects biodiversity.

 Different functions, a common vision: Andreas Hasler and Petra Heid both seek to expand HALBA’s position as Switzerland’s most sustainable producer of Swiss chocolate and snacks.
 They aim to use organic raw materials wherever possible.
 An ambitious goal.

 Andreas Hasler: «A company can never be sustainable enough.
 We want to get better constantly.
 HALBA is already viewed as a pioneer of sustainability.
 Working sustainably is part of our mission and our DNA.
 We want and will expand and strengthen this position further over the coming years».